cordellbonnieux/Pet-The-Kitty/README.md

 Unity/C#

-This is a 3d third person game (MVP), where the user controls a character which can traverse a 3D world.
+This game is a 2D parallaxing side scroller, in which levels are broken down into small puzzles.
+The goal at for each puzzle, is to pet the kitty that appears opposite to the player.

-The object of the game is to pet an elusive kitty, which continously runs between randomly selected positions in the world.
+This is intended to be a portfolio project, and a way to learn more about Unity.